aminghorbankhani/alibaba-assignment/README.md

 ## Implementations

 * Display all countries from the API on the homepage
-* Fuzzy search in countries through an input field using the Fuse library
+* Search in countries through an input field using the API
-* Filter countries by their regions through a dropdown component
+* Filter countries by their regions using the API
 * Display extended information about each country on detail page
 * Implement dark mode and light mode without using any 3rd party libraries
 * Lazy load images to improve the page loading speed